1 Samuel 17 – David and Goliath

 ii.
 Why did David choose five stones?
 He only needed one to kill Goliath.
 Some suggest – somewhat humorously – that it was because Goliath had four relatives who were also giants, whom David and his associates later killed (2 Samuel 21:18-22).

 e.
-And he drew near the Philistine: This is where it mattered.
+And he drew near to the Philistine: This is where it mattered.
 David could have said the bold words, renounced Saul’s armor, trusted in God’s armor, and gathered his shepherd’s tools.
 But if he never went into the battle, what would it matter?
-Ultimately, David had the faith not just to talk, not just to renounce, not just to prepare, but also to actually draw near the Philistine.
+Ultimately, David had the faith not just to talk, not just to renounce, not just to prepare, but also to actually draw near to the Philistine.
 That’s real faith.

 D. David defeats Goliath.

 1. (41-44) Goliath curses David and his God.

 So the Philistine came, and began drawing near to David, and the man who bore the shield went before him.
 And when the Philistine looked about and saw David, he disdained him; for he was only a youth, ruddy and good-looking.
 So the Philistine said to David, “Am I a dog, that you come to me with sticks?”
 And the Philistine cursed David by his gods.
 And the Philistine said to David, “Come to me, and I will give your flesh to the birds of the air and the beasts of the field!”